 The Peer Mentor Program is available through the Office of Student Success.
 All peer mentors are B.S.W. students in the upper-level professional curriculum of the program, so they are able to share their experiences from the program, as well as what has helped them be successful throughout their time at VCU.
 Students are matched with a peer mentor based on their specific interests in the social work field, which is captured through the online request form.

 The upper-level professional curriculum of the B.S.W. degree program requires a high degree of commitment from students.
-Courses in the upper level are typically offered only on Tuesday and Thursday from late morning to early afternoon, which can sometimes make it difficult for students to maintain a full-time job.
+Courses in the upper level are typically offered only on Tuesday and Thursday from late morning to early evening, which can sometimes make it difficult for students to maintain a full-time job.
 None of the upper-level courses are currently offered in an online capacity.

 Our Peer Mentor Program for B.S.W. students helps assist students throughout their development as professional social workers.